 The Tuatha de Danann was famous for their milk-white cattle.
 Under the tyrannical rule of their High King Bres, they were required to pay him a large annual cattle tribute.
 One year, legend has it, they defied him by driving the animals between the fires.
 The soot and smoke ruined their fine white coats, thus Bres no longer coveted them.

-Applying fire to fields in order to clear it of weeds, nourish the soil, and prepare it for planting is something which farmers have been doing for many hundreds of years.
+Applying fire to fields in order to clear them of weeds, nourish the soil, and prepare it for planting is something that farmers have been doing for many hundreds of years.
 It is certainly possible that our ancestors may have viewed this vital act as something sacred.

 Although the festival of Bealtaine faded following the arrival of Christianity to Ireland in the fifth century, its legacy remained irresistibly strong at Uisneach.
 Finally, the custom was revived in 2009 with the Festival of the Fires, an event which has proved enormously popular.

 The modern brings back to life many of these ancient ceremonies.
-According to their press release, “The Uisneach Fire Festival's unique ceremonial fire parade at dusk will be the centerpiece of the day-long celebration which will also feature artisan foods and crafts, holistic healing, a heritage talks tent, re-enactments and guided heritage walks.”
+Organizers previously said: “The Uisneach Fire Festival's unique ceremonial fire parade at dusk will be the centerpiece of the day-long celebration which will also feature artisan foods and crafts, holistic healing, a heritage talks tent, re-enactments and guided heritage walks.”

 The experience of fire is quite a feast for the senses; there's something hypnotic and beguiling about watching golden flames leap high into a night sky, fanning your face with melting warmth, while the hiss, pop, and roar as they consume their fuel fills your ears and clouds of fragrant wood smoke drift around you.